getcarina/getcarina.com/_best-practices/container-technologies-networking.md

 Though the team seems to have some ideas as to how to proceed with Calico and Docker, there are no short-term plans to evolve the prototype.
 This has put the drive and initiative to do so into the hands of the community.
-Calico is compatible with OpenStack Neutron [(6)](#resources), as is [Rackspace Cloud Networks](http://www.rackspace.com/en-us/cloud/networks).
+Calico is compatible with OpenStack Neutron [(6)](#resources).

 ### SocketPlane’s “SocketPlane”

-Socketplane’s concept is to bring Open vSwitch "production quality, multilayer virtual switch" [(7)](#resources) capabilities to the Docker host, making it possible to
+SocketPlane’s concept is to bring Open vSwitch "production quality, multilayer virtual switch" [(7)](#resources) capabilities to the Docker host, making it possible to
 “have a container that’s going to be able to manage the data path and also manage either overlays or underlays [(8)](#resources).”

-However, few details have been published as Socketplane is still very much in a semi-stealth mode.
-Its relevance and consideration as an option stems from the fact that its founders, who left RedHat to start Socketplane, are three very well known networking gurus who are also contributors to the OpenDaylight Project.
+However, few details have been published as SocketPlane is in a semi-stealth mode.
+Its relevance and consideration as an option stems from the fact that its founders are three very well known networking experts.
-The team currently consists of Madhu
+Madhu Venugopal, Brent Salisbury, and Dave Tucker left RedHat to start SocketPlane;
-Venugopal, Brent Salisbury, and Dave Tucker.
+they also contribute to the OpenDaylight project, developing an open source platform for building programmable, software-defined networks [(8)](#resources).

-SocketPlane was purchased by Docker, Inc., in 2014 and they plan to natively integrate SocketPlane with the Docker portfolio [(8)](#resources).
+SocketPlane was purchased by Docker, Inc. in 2014 and they plan to integrate SocketPlane into the Docker portfolio [(9)](#resources).
 A "SocketPlane Technology Preview" is available at <https://github.com/socketplane/socketplane/blob/master/README.md>.
 The concepts and the team behind SocketPlane predict that it could evolve into a sound and promising technology.